sanord8/YL-expenses/README.md

-# YoungLife Expense Report Generator 💚
+# YoungLife Expense Report Generator

-Hey there! 👋

 This is a simple, free tool created for the amazing folks at **[YoungLife](https://younglife.org)** - a nonprofit organization dedicated to introducing adolescents to Jesus Christ and helping them grow in their faith.

 ## What is this?

-Ever had to submit expense reports after a YoungLife camp, mission trip, or event?
-Yeah, we know... collecting receipts, organizing everything, and creating a proper report can be a pain.
+Ever had to submit expense reports after a YoungLife camp, mission trip, or event? collecting receipts, organizing everything, and creating a proper report can be a pain.
 That's why this tool exists!

 This is a **completely free, offline-capable web app** that helps YoungLife volunteers and staff create PDF expense reports in seconds.